Unsure of what you should eat before or after a heavy workout? We reached out to a registered dietitian for her advice…

-Having a snack after your workout to is refuel your body.
-It does not mean that you should go all out to indulge, as you will only put your workout efforts down the drain.
+Having a snack after your workout is to refuel your body.
+It does not mean that you should go all out to indulge, as you will only pour your workout efforts down the drain.
 Be sensible with how much you eat after your workout to avoid ingesting extra calories.
-Skip the energy bars which are loaded with sugars; instead, go for the lighter snacks like the ones mentioned above.
+Skip energy bars loaded with sugar for lighter, home-prepped snacks like the ones mentioned above.

 Full meal 3 hours later

 After your light snack, opt for a full meal at least three hours later.
 If your goal is to lose or maintain weight, keep your post-workout meal around 500 calories.
-A balanced 500-calorie meal typically consists of foods from at least three of the four food groups: vegetables, whole grains like quinoa, buckwheat, and brown rice, and meat and alternatives like lean meats, fish, beans and tofu.
+A balanced 500 calorie meal typically consists of foods from at least three of the four food groups: vegetables, whole grains (like quinoa, buckwheat and brown rice), and meat and alternatives (like lean meats, fish, beans and tofu).
 To avoid any unnecessary calories, be mindful of how the meal is prepared.
-Your best bet is to prepare a homemade meal so that you can control how much oils and fats, sugar and salt you add as part of the meal.
-If you are eating out after your workout, you may also want to choose foods that are prepared with little fats, sugar and salt.
-For more details on how to eat smart while eating out, check out the feature, A Registered Dietitian’s Guide to Eating Out (and Still Enjoying Yourself) in Hong Kong.
+Your best bet is to prepare a homemade meal so that you can control how much oil and fats, sugar and salt you add as part of the meal.
+If you are eating out after your workout, you may also want to choose foods that are prepared with less sugar and salt.
+For more details on how to eat smart while eating out, check out the feature, A Registered Dietitian’s Guide To Eating Out (and Still Enjoying Yourself) In Hong Kong.

 Here are some easy-to-prepare snack and meal ideas: